 Chesapeake Bay Bridge-Tunnel

 The Chesapeake Bay Bridge-Tunnel below was the second of the three to open 15 April 1964.
 This bridge-tunnel isn’t like the others.
 It connects the south side by way of Virginia Beach (independent city) to Virginia’s Eastern Shore by way of Cape Charles in Northampton County.
 It also runs a police division that is independent of both Virginia Beach and Northampton County.
-And yes, this long bridge-tunnel takes tolls.
+This is the only bridge-tunnel of the three that is not maintained by the Virginia Department of Transportation (VDOT.)
+It’s maintained independently by the Chesapeake Bay Bridge and Tunnel Commission.
+Unlike the other two, this bridge-tunnel has tolls.

 Taking the Chesapeake Bay Bridge Tunnel from Virginia Beach